Arachosia: Inhabitants

-The inhabitants of Arachosia were Iranian peoples, and were referred to as Arachosians or Arachoti.
-They were called Pactyans in reference to their individual ethnicity, and that name may have been in reference to the modern-day ethnic group known as the Pashtuns.
+The inhabitants of Arachosia were Iranian peoples and were referred to as Arachosians or Arachoti.
+They were called Pactyans in reference to their individual ethnicity, a name that may have been in reference to the ethnic group known as the Pashtuns.

 Isidore of Charax, in his 1st-century CE "Parthian stations" itinerary, described an "Alexandropolis, the metropolis of Arachosia", which he said was still Greek even at such a late time:

 "Beyond is Arachosia.
 And the Parthians call this White India; there are the city of Biyt and the city of Pharsana and the city of Chorochoad and the city of Demetrias; then Alexandropolis, the metropolis of Arachosia; it is Greek, and by it flows the river Arachotus.
 As far as this place the land is under the rule of the Parthians."